mycelium-ethereum/mycelium-token/Readme.md

 npx hardhat --network Network run scripts/deploy.js
 ```

+## NFT
-ifps commands - No need to run
+ifps commands - Only for the setup of the NFT

 ```
 ipfs init